Exporting aprons to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The competition for aprons does not differ significantly from the sector in general.
-See our study about competition for home decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 Aprons can be found in a wide variety of stores, ranging from low-end discounters to more high-end retailers.
 Many shops that are not specialised in home textiles also sell aprons, because they are popular as gifts or may compliment the rest of their kitchen/table linen range.
 Think for instance of gift shops, garden centres (outdoor kitchen or barbecue) and especially supermarkets.